-That’s all there are other options in the menu, you can use them as your desire.
+That’s all there are other options on the menu, you can use them as your desire.

-How to know if w3 total cache WordPress plugin is working:
+How to know if w3 total cache WordPress plugin Settings are working:

-So by following the above steps you have to install and configure the best WordPress cache plugin, the next thing is to ensure whether the plugin is working.
+So by following the above steps you have installed and configure the best WordPress cache plugin settings, the next thing is to ensure whether the plugin is working.
 For this just check the thing:

 - Go to Performance > Debug and enable (check) all the options shown, now click save settings button, that’s all.